EricTheToon/Fortlatro/README.md

 Mythic Goldfish - Destroy all Face cards in your deck

 Paint Grenades - Destroy all cards of a random suit in your deck

+Slap Berry - Instantly win the blind 1/6 chance to instantly die returns to consumables on use

 # 7 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break